PingWinning/Installation-Bizz/README.md

 2. **Admin Access:**
    - The default admin username is `Boss007`, and the password is `pass`.
-   - The password is stored as a hashed value in the `users` table, ensuring security.
-For hashing passwords, ensure your PHP environment uses a secure hashing algorithm (e.g., `password_hash()` function).

 3. **Storing User Information:**
    - User requests submitted through the contact form on the front-end are stored in the `tickets` table.